 The Covid-19 pandemic has suddenly exposed this gap as a serious problem.
 The current reality is our corporate employees who help “flatten the curve” by staying home, working remotely, collaborating on content in real time, and transacting through mobile- and social- enabled platforms.
 This, while non-desk employees in manufacturing, retail, healthcare and other businesses are “providing essential services” in an increasingly stressful and at-risk environment.

-Without better digital service enablement from HR and better collaboration capabilities in their own teams, this crucial segment of the workforce will be badly under-served in the biggest “Moment that Matters” likely to happen during any of our careers.
+Without better digital support for frontline, and better collaboration capabilities in their own teams, this crucial segment of the workforce will be badly under-served in the biggest “Moment that Matters” likely to happen during any of our careers.

 Admittedly, there have been significant blockers to rolling out modern tools to non-desk workers, and those should be acknowledged.
 Primarily, they include: